-FOR PROPOSALS 2, 3, 4 AND 5, AND FO IDS A VOTE FOR ALL NOMINEES IN PROPOSAL 1, DR A THREE YEAR FREQUENCY IN PROPOSAL 6.
-ELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 NOMINEES: 2.
-Proposal to approve the Company's 2018 Stock Option and Incentive FOR ALL NOMINEES O Anthony J. Sinskey, Sc.D.
-O Richard Hamilton, Ph.D.
+FOR PROPOSALS 2, 3, 4 AND 5, AND FOR A THREE YEAR FREQUENCY IN PROPOSAL 6.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
+Proposal to elect Anthony J. Sinskey, Sc.D and Richard Hamilton, Ph.D. as Class III Directors of the Company.
+Image: Mominees For ALL NOMINEES Image: WITHHOLD AUTHORITY FOR ALL EXCEPT (See instructions below) Proposal to approve the Company's 2018 Stock Option and Incentive Plan.
 Proposal to authorize the Board of Directors of the Company to amend the Company's amended and restated certificate of incorporation, as amend- ed, to increase the authorized number of shares of the Common Stock, from 40,000,000 to 60,000,000.
 Proposal to ratify the appointment of RSM US LLP as the Company's independent public accountants for the fiscal year ending December 31, 2018.
-5. Proposal to consider an advisory vote on compensation of the Company's named executive officers.
-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: Proposal to consider an advisory vote on the frequency of holding an advisory vote on compensation of the Company's named This Proxy, when executed, will be voted in the manner directed herein.
-If you do not specify above how you want your shares to be voted, this Proxy will be voted FOR all nominated Class III Directors, FOR Proposals 2, 3, 4, and 5, and FOR a three year frequency on Proposal 6.
+Proposal to consider an advisory vote on compensation of the Company's Inamed executive officers.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: Proposal to consider an advisory vote on the frequency of holding Proposal to consider an advisory vote on the frequency of holding This Proxy, when executed, will be voted in the manner directed herein.
+If you do not To change the address on your account, placed chack the box at right and specify above how you want your shares to be voted, this Proxy will be voted FOR all nominated Class III Directors, FOR Proposals 2, 3, 4, and 5, and FOR a three year frequency on Proposal 6.
 In their discretion the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments of the meeting.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date:
+Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized of Signature of Stockholder Date: iy, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.